 According to the BBC Radio 4 Today programme presenter Nick Robinson, politicians should be brave enough to say ‘I don’t know’ if they’re asked a question to which they don’t have an answer― rather than try to cover up any lack of knowledge with some meaningless sound bite.
 He’s right of course.
 Better to admit from the start that you don’t have an answer, than to try to waffle your way through as the chances are you’ll only end-up digging yourself into an even-deeper hole.
 It’s strange that whenever someone asks us a question, we almost feel obliged to answer it immediately, even if we haven’t a clue what to say.
 Not to answer seems almost like bad manners, or worse still a sign of evasion.
 And besides, who wants to admit their ignorance?
 Better to appear as if you know the answer, even if you don’t.

-The trouble with journalists is that they’re only too keen to remind you if you’ve got a prediction wrong, even if they conveniently forget their own mistakes!
 So, if you are asked a question that you can’t answer, or to comment upon something that’s still unraveling, save yourself a lot of bother and subsequent backtracking and simply admit you don’t know.
 It’s not a crime.
-Besides, if you can be truly wise after an event, the media is just as likely to come back to you, especially if you’ve got something cogent to say.
+Besides, the media is just as likely to come back to you, especially if you’ve got something cogent to say when all the dust has settled.
 Just remember that the first thought that pops into your head isn’t necessarily the best.
 If you’re not sure of the answer, hit pause and find out what’s really happening.
 For as Bill Gates famously said: ‘I don’t know has become I don’t know yet.’

 When all the restrictions on social mixing are finally lifted, and not just the Government ones but those imposed by companies in-order to protect their staff, how will you handle relations with the media going forward?
 Given how, thanks to COVID, so many conversations with the press have moved on-line it’s probably inevitable that post-pandemic those holders of the corporate purse strings will be asking their counterparts in various PR departments: “Do we really need to go back to the previous level of spending on ‘real’ press events?
 You seem to have managed OK without them.”
 It should make for an interesting discussion.
 Either way, regardless of whether you’re a provider or a creator of news, there’s no denying the savings in time and money delivered by virtual conversations with journalists.